 We form opinions—almost immediately—about the websites we visit that either lead us to further exploration or make us want to hit the back button.
 Users who bounce do so, on average, after 10-20 seconds, which means you have mere seconds to capture a visitor’s attention and motivate them to continue.
 Sites that are able to effectively communicate a strong value proposition can gain several minutes of a user’s attention.
 Because the first 10 seconds of a website visit are critical to a user’s decision to stay or bounce, it’s essential that your brand’s web development process is intentional.

 Intentional web development.

 Think of your company’s website as the virtual front door.
 Once a visitor has stepped over the threshold, the architecture of the page should guide them down an intentional path toward the action you want them to take—making a purchase, subscribing, booking a service, or contacting you directly.
-We work with our clients, prior to the technical development of a site, to gain a clear understanding of their audience and what they want each page to accomplish.
+We work with our clients, prior to the technical development of a website, to gain a clear understanding of their audience and what they want each page to accomplish.
 Before we build a thing, we determine: the clear message to be communicated and how the site will be managed long-term.

-An intentional and compelling website should:
+An intentional and compelling web design should:

 - Guide visitors toward an endpoint

 - Evolve based on data

 A company’s website is all about attracting traffic and driving conversions.
 With so many beautiful, functional websites out there, the expectations of users are high and their digital palates fairly refined.
 The best way to convince visitors to stay and engage is to have a stellar homepage that includes most or all of these key components:

 - Great web design.
 From the thoughtful use of space around a headline to the creative layout of a navigation menu to strong, on-brand images, design can help tell your company’s story in a visually compelling way.
 A well-designed page strategically uses: white space to create a focal point or dictate text flow, typography to reflect your brand, organization of text and images to guide users, and color to highlight key areas.